 The Dubai Metaverse Strategy, announced last year, aims to boost the contribution of the metaverse to the economy to US$4billion by 2030, supporting the emirate’s overall growth and improving the lives of residents and visitors.
 It targets the creation of 40,000 virtual jobs and could even involve the implementation of a new economic output metric – Gross Metaverse Product (GMP) – to measure the metaverse’s contribution to the economy.
 Speaking at October’s Dubai Metaverse Assembly, the Minister of State for Artificial Intelligence, Digital Economy and Remote Work Applications, Omar Al Olama, said: “Gross metaverse product will be able to create billions of dollars in returns from Dubai without people being physically in the emirate but experiencing it in the metaverse.”

-Join us at Arabian Travel Market
+Join us at World Travel Market London

 The sectors to which the metric will be applied include tourism, education, retail, real estate and the government, revealed Mr Al Olama, who is also chairman of the Dubai Chamber of Digital Economy.

 With tourism contributing to 11.6% of UAE GDP in 2019, (AED 180.4 billion in tourism revenue) according to the UAE Ministry of Economy, and an ambitious target to up this to AED 450 billion of GDP under the National Tourism Strategy 2031, the spotlight is on the country’s travel and tourism industry to deliver, and this includes embracing the growth opportunities the metaverse can deliver.